British TV show uncovers lost Van Dyck masterpiece

 Philip Mould, an art expert working for the BBC's Antiques Roadshow, had suspected that the painting might be an original Van Dyck and had urged the cleric to have the canvas stripped back to its original paintwork and authenticated.

-Christopher Brown, one of the world's leading authorities on Van Dyck and director of the Ashmolean Museum in Oxford, was then able to verify that the painting was genuine, the program said.
+Christopher Brown, one of the world's leading authorities on Van Dyck and director of the Ashmolean Museum in Oxford, was then able to verify that the painting was genuine, the programme said.

 The portrait is believed to have been completed as part of Van Dyck's preparation for a larger 1634 work showing seven magistrates.
 That painting has since been destroyed.